aoloe/php-senape/README.md

 - in js add the form and the comments through template
   - the api should only return in the list the fields that are meant to be shown (no hash, email, ...)
 - add the replies
-  - storing the replies from the form
+  - show the nesting in the replies
+- by default disable the likes
+- make sure that the comments do not contain invalid markup
 - add the comments to a list of n latest comments (to be shown to the moderator)
 - document the fields for the .json comments file
 - when in js mode, do not submit the form but simply send the data through ajax.